-Helping your Teams to Improve Well Being and Work Life Balance
+Helping your Teams to Improve Well Being and Work-Life Balance

-Focusing on wellness and balance in the workplace improves productivity, employee engagement and satisfaction leading to better retention and bottom line results.
+Focusing on wellness and balance in the workplace improves productivity, employee engagement, and satisfaction leading to better retention and bottom line results.

-On the flip-side, when there's not much balance between work and life, and low focus on workplace wellness, work satisfaction diminishes, employee morale decreases, which may lead to health and mental health problems leading to burnout.
+On the flip-side, when there's not much balance between work and life, and low focus on workplace wellness, work satisfaction diminishes, and employee morale decreases, which may lead to health and mental health problems leading to burnout.

-In this blog post we will discuss why investing in workplace wellness and helping teams to improve work life balance and well being is beneficial for individuals and organizations.
+In this blog post, we will discuss why investing in workplace wellness and helping teams to improve work-life balance and well-being is beneficial for individuals and organizations.

-The benefits of a healthy and balanced workforce
+The benefits of a healthy and balanced workforce.

 There are many benefits to having a healthy and balanced workforce.

-According to the HBR article from 2017 work life balance is a good predictor of employee satisfaction at work and overall happiness.
-Individual autonomy, job variety, security and workplaces that promote employee health and safety are linked to job satisfaction.
+According to the HBR article from 2017 work-life balance is a good predictor of employee satisfaction at work and overall happiness.
+Individual autonomy, job variety, security, and workplaces that promote employee health and safety are linked to job satisfaction.

 What are the consequences of poor wellness and balance in the workplace?

-Poor employee well being brings costs for workplaces that could be prevented through workplace wellness initiatives.
+Poor employee well-being brings costs for workplaces that could be prevented through workplace wellness initiatives.

 Employee burnout costs $322 billion to organizations in turnover and lost productivity as Gallup research shows.
-75% of healthcare costs could be prevented through improved employee well being.
+75% of healthcare costs could be prevented through improved employee well-being.

 Why is it important for organizations to embed wellness into the culture?